 It’s important to be open and honest with your partner when it comes to your finances.
 Whether you are working to reduce your debt or are paying off your credit card, it’s essential that you tell your partner about it.
 Nothing is worse than feeling like the trust of your relationship has been violated simply because you didn’t feel comfortable disclosing your debt.

 Seek Professional Advice

 Sometimes it can be really beneficial to have the advice of a financial professional, so please don’t feel like asking for help means that you have failed in terms of your finances.
 In fact, it’s a step in the right direction.
 In the US, you can seek the help of debt consolidation specialists, a financial adviser, or an accountant.
-Abroad, you can use a team like Fox Symes if you need help with home loans, debt reduction, or even something as simple as budgeting advice.

 While it might not be easy to talk about your financial situation, keeping your lines of communication open and honest will help you to secure a strong financial future.
 Essentially, talking about your finances is an integral part of any marriage, so it pays to start working together as early as you can!

 Emma is a personal finance geek who loves to blog about a range of money-related matters.

 What are your financial tips for newlyweds?
 Do you have a joint account with your spouse?